 The language enables your developers’ code to be clean, readable, and concise.

-Java is working toward the same goals.
+Java is more verbose, but it is working toward the same goals.
 Java 9 implemented modules in an attempt to accelerate software development and provide additional structure.
 But it’s not there yet.

 Popularity

 And yet, things are not as they seem.
-This measure of popularity relies on search queries conducted in Google, Google Blogs, MSN, Yahoo!
-Baidu, Wikipedia, and Youtube.
+This measure of popularity relies on search queries conducted on Google, Google Blogs, MSN, Yahoo!
+Baidu, Wikipedia, and YouTube.

 For alternative methodologies, consider the Popularity of Programming Language (PYPL) index.